amio-io/amio-chat-sdk-web/README.md

 Parameters:
 - **config** - Configuration object.
 Currently supported params are:
   - **channelId** - ID of your Amio Chat channel.
-  - **localStorageSessionName** - (Optional) Allows to customize the name of the Local Storage field that holds a session ID.

 ```js
 amioWebchatClient.connect({